-"Act" or "Companies Act" : Companies Act (Chapter 50) of Singapore "AGM" : Annual General Meeting "Associates" : (a) In relation to a corporation, means a director or Controlling Shareholder; a subsidiary or associated company; or a subsidiary or associated company of the Controlling Shareholder, of the corporation (b) (a)In relation to a director, CEO, Substantial Shareholder or Controlling Shareholder of a corporation who is an individual, means his immediate family (being his spouse, child, sibling and parent); a trustee, when acting in his capacity as such trustee, of any trust of which the individual or his immediate family is a beneficiary or, in the case of a discretionary trust, is a family together (directly or indirectly) have an interest of not less than 30% of the aggregate nominal amount of all the voting shares (c) In relation to a Substantial Shareholder, or Controlling Shareholder, which is a corporation, means, notwithstanding paragraph (a), any corporation which is its related corporation or associated company "Associated Company" : An "associated company" means a company in which at least 20% but not more than 50% of its shares are held by the listed company or the group.
-"Audit Committee" : The audit committee of the Company "Board" or "Directors" : The directors of our Company as at the date of this Appendix , unless otherwise stated $% \left({{{\left({{{\left({{{\left({{{\left({{{\left({{{}}} \right)}} \right.}\right.}\right.}} \right)}{0,0}}}} \right)} \right)$ "CEO" : Chief Executive Officer "Controlling Shareholder" ÷ A person who holds directly or indirectly 15% or more of the nominal amount of our Shares or the voting shares in a company, as the case may be, or in fact exercises control over our Company or a company, as the case may be "FY" : Financial year ended or, as the case may be, ending 31 December "Independent Directors" 1 The non-executive independent Directors of our Company, as at the date of this Appendix, unless otherwise stated
+"Sinzhong Wuxi" : Sinzhong Valves & Fitting (Wuxi) Co., Ltd "XJZ" : Xu Jia Zu Holdings Pte.
+Ltd. General "Act" or "Companies Act" : Companies Act (Chapter 50) of Singapore "AGM" : Annual General Meeting "Associates" : (a) In relation to a corporation, means a director or Controlling Shareholder; a subsidiary or associated company; or a subsidiary or associated company of the Controlling Shareholder, of the corporation (b) In relation to a director, CEO, Substantial Shareholder or Controlling Shareholder of a corporation who is an individual, means his immediate family (being his spouse, child, sibling and parent); a trustee, when acting in his capacity as such trustee, of any trust of which the individual or his immediate family is a beneficiary or, in the case of a discretionary trust, is a discretionary object; or any corporation in which he and his immediate family together (directly or indirectly) have an interest of not less than 30% of the aggregate nominal amount of all the voting shares (c) In relation to a Substantial Shareholder, or Controlling Shareholder, which is a corporation, means, notwithstanding paragraph (a), any corporation which is its related corporation or associated company "Associated Company" : An "associated company" means a company in which at least 20% but not more than 50% of its shares are held by the listed company or the group.
+"Audit Committee" : The audit committee of the Company "Board" or "Directors" : The directors of our Company as at the date of this Appendix, unless otherwise stated "CEO" : Chief Executive Officer